open-telemetry/opentelemetry-ebpf-profiler/design-docs/159-collector-api/README.md

 We also intend to provide a collector distribution that will bundle the agent, which most folks will want to use.

-Some specific use cases may want to build their own distributions though.
-In which case they will have to be able to rely on a stable public API allowing them to build a receiver to use in their distribution.
+To support use cases where a custom built distribution is needed, we must provide a stable public API that allows for a receiver to be built and integrated in a distribution.

 This design document aims to describe the public API we will be exposing.